Updated on May 3, 2019

 Promoting better working conditions is an essential part of the UTZ program, and that’s why we require that farms make progress towards paying a living wage to workers.
 One of the ways we work on this important issue is through the Global Living Wage Coalition (GLWC).
-This month the GLWC published its 10th living wage benchmark, a significant step in making sure farm workers are paid a decent wage.
+In February 2017, the GLWC published its 10th living wage benchmark, a significant step in making sure farm workers are paid a better wage.
 We thought it’s time to find out more about these benchmarks.

 What is a living wage benchmark?